Abdul Rahman Sulaeman

-Abdul Rahman Sulaeman (born 14 May 1988) is an Indonesian professional footballer who plays as a center-back for Liga 1 club PSM Makassar.
+Abdul Rahman Sulaeman (born 14 May 1988) is an Indonesian professional footballer who plays as a center-back for Liga 2 club Persikabo 1973.
 He started his international career in Indonesia U23.
 He made his debut for senior national team in the 2014 FIFA World Cup qualification against Bahrain on 29 February 2012, of which ended in 10–0 demolition for Indonesia, their worst ever defeat.

 Club career

 He signed a contract with Persib Bandung on 23 November 2013.
 On 16 January 2016, he signed a contract with Karketu Dili.

 International career

 He made his debut for Indonesia in 2014 FIFA World Cup qualification against Bahrain on 29 February 2012.